Ultomiris FDA Approval History

 Company: Alexion Pharmaceuticals, Inc.

-Treatment for: Paroxysmal Nocturnal Hemoglobinuria
+Treatment for: Paroxysmal Nocturnal Hemoglobinuria, Hemolytic Uremic Syndrome, Myasthenia Gravis

-Development History and FDA Approval Process for Ultomiris
+Development timeline for Ultomiris

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.